ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 or might be programmed into the Relying Party, or might be obtained via some other mechanism.

 See {{messages}} for further discussion of the conceptual messages shown in {{dataflow}}.
+Section {{#terminology}} provides a more formal definition of all RATS roles.

 ## Two Types of Environments of an Attester

-As shown in {{twotypes-env}}, an Attester consists of at least one Attesting Environment and at least one Target Environment.
+As shown in {{twotypes-env}}, an Attester consists of at least one Attesting Environment and at least one Target Environment co-located in one entity.
-In some implementations, the Attesting and Target Environments might be combined.
+In some implementations, the Attesting and Target Environments might be combined into one environment.
 Other implementations might have multiple Attesting and Target Environments, such as in the examples described in more detail in {{layered-attestation}}
 and {{compositedevice}}.
 Other examples may exist.
 All compositions of Attesting and Target Environments discussed in this architecture can be combined into more complex implementations.